 When selling a product or service, you are automatically categorized.
 You might be the local boutique or the big-box name brand, but these are just categories.
 And once you’re in a category, people compare you to others in the same category.
 Instead of making yourself or your business what you “think” you are supposed to be like, make it more about YOU.

-In order for you to legitimize your business AND to prepare yourself (so that next time you are faced with those 5 dreaded words — “What do you do, exactly?” — you’ll have an answer that you’re confident about), we’ve put together 5 steps that you can use to believe in yourself so much that everyone else will too.
+In order for you to legitimize your business AND to prepare yourself (so that next time you are faced with those 5 dreaded words - “what do you do, exactly?” - you’ll have an answer that you’re confident about), we’ve prepared 5 steps that you can use to believe in yourself so much that everyone else will too.

 1. Take Yourself Seriously

-The biggest difference between our business now and our businesses when we first started is how we present ourselves.
+The biggest difference between our business now and our businesses a year ago is how we present ourselves.
 This is no longer a hobby, something we just do on the side, or something we demystify by calling freelance.
 This is our job and we are not afraid to tell the world that this is what we do!
 We now take ourselves and our business seriously.
-We’re confident when speaking about our business and feel comfortable sharing, doing so without hesitation.
-If you remain shy, lurking in the background, as if you are embarrassed, then your business is likely to stay exactly where it is.
+We’re confident when speaking and feel comfortable sharing, doing so without hesitation.
+If you remain shy, lurking in the background, as if you are embarrassed, your business is likely to stay exactly where it is.
 If you want it to double, or even triple in size, you have to be confident and have a plan in place to get it there.

 2. Meet a Need and Beat a Standard